gsi-ee/go4/README.md

 This Go4 distribution can be built with following Qt versions:
 * qt5 - Qt 5.6.x and higher (recommended 5.15.2)
-* qt6 - Qt 6.0.x and higher
+* qt6 - Qt 6.2.x and higher
 Most modern Linux distributions provide Qt libraries, utilities and include files.
 Typically one should install libqt5-devel packages.
 Normally Go4 able to detect major version of such Qt installation and will compile correspondent version of Go4 GUI.
-If several Qt versions are installed, use "withqt" makefile flag to select preferred version of qt.
-It is especially necessary for systems, where Qt3 installation automatically sets QTDIR variable.
-In that case call "make withqt=5" to compile go4 with Qt5.
-It is recommended to use Qt5 version of GUI.
+If both qt5 and qt6 are installed, use "cmake -Dqt6=ON <path_to_source>" to compile
-Qt6 version only can be build with cmake
+go4 with Qt6.

 If there is no Qt installed on your system, or Go4 is not able to use it correctly, one should download it from https://www.qt.io/download anf follow instruction how it should be